Switching on the lights with Lisa Sanfilippo

 1. Look for the ‘good’ first.
 The primary goal is to bring out the best in the people in the room.
 It’s essential to see a student’s strengths and their unique characteristics- enhance and assist these, rather than make the person conform to a template or ‘correct’ what’s ‘wrong’.

 2. Say 50% less!
 My teacher, Sianna Sherman, taught me to pause, get quiet, and watch.
 This enables me to receive feedback, adjusting my teaching to what’s needed at any moment.
-I’ve become a more skilful and responsive teacher through this.
+I’ve become a more skillful and responsive teacher through this.

 What does your own self-practice involve?